jsafrane/openlmi-doc/doc/index.rst

 OpenLMI provider documentation
 ==============================

-This documentation describes remote CIM interface of OpenLMI providers.
+This documentation describes remote management interface of OpenLMI providers.
-Here we assume that the reader has some CIM knowledge and is able to:

-* Enumerate instances of a CIM class.
-* Call a method on a CIM instance.
-* Traverse CIM associations between instances.
+See our `overview <http://www.openlmi.org/node/1785>`_ for details what is a provider and how the whole CIM+WBEM infrastructure is supposed to work.

-Please refer to XXX for documentation of OpenLMI client-side tools and libraries.
+Please refer to `client documentation <http://pythonhosted.org/openlmi-tools>`_ for documentation of OpenLMI client-side tools and libraries.

 Table of Contents
 -----------------